upkoudou/Object-Detection---cnn/README.md

 I have a serie on Medium https://medium.com/data-science-demystified , helping everyone to understand data science tools, goals and all the big buzz words arround the topic.

-For now we will focus on Object recognition, which a subset of Computer vision (I am a big fan).
+For now we will focus on Object recognition, which a subset of Computer vision.